NguyenAndrew/edd/README.md

     A --> C
 ```

 Let's say you want to solve "Convert a song into CSV" first.
 You try to solve this problem with AI assistance, but you have no solution here.
-You come up with the following ents "Provide a WAV file" and "Convert WAV to CSV" to CSV.
+You come up with the following ents "Provide a WAV file" and "Convert WAV to CSV".

 ```mermaid
 graph LR